byronbytes/Tasks/SECURITY.md

 Legend: *(R: release ; PR: pre-release ; L: Legacy)*

 ## Supported Operating Systems
-We will support bug fixes if you are running on a certain operating system, if bugs occur on only one Windows version, we will not fix it.
+We will support bug fixes if you are running on a supported operating system.

 | Windows OS      | Supported          |
 | :-------------- | :----------------: |